UniorDev/UniorDev.github.io/_posts/2017-04-03-push-notifications-in-xamarin-forms-with-amazing-and-free-onesignal.md

 it works for you.

 * On __Android__ you might __not receive__ your __notification__ after you __closed__ your __app__.
-There is could be several reasons.
+There are could be several reasons.
 It depends on the model of mobile phone, Android version, and others.
 You can find on the internet how to solve your particular problem .
 But what is not trivial here, but very important, is:
 If you app on Android doesn't receive notifications right after it was installed,